itsharex/Kafka-King/readme.md

 </h4>

-This project is a cross-platform Kafka GUI client.
-A star would be appreciated to support the open-source effort by the author.
-Thank you!
+This project is a kafka GUI client, adapted to various desktop systems (except Win7), supports kafka 0.8.0 to 3.8+ (the latest 4.0 is also supported by the test)

 > A similarly powerful Elasticsearch client `ES-King` : https://github.com/Bronya0/ES-King